 Minimalism was going to help me keep my home cleaner, save me money, let me have time to do all the other things I wanted to do...
 I had it all planned out.
 I knew exactly what my life as a minimalist was going to look like.

 Nothing ever turns out quite the way we think it will.
 But don't get me wrong!
 Minimalism did (and does) help me keep my home cleaning, and I spend a lot less, and I have a lot more time for other things.

 Like coffee.
 I drink so much more coffee now.
 And it's amazing.

 But even though many of my assumptions about minimalism turned out to be true, there were a lot of unexpected changes that happened in my life.

 I have a better appreciation of white space and silence.

-Now, having blank space in the house is something that I find soothing.
-Exactly the opposite of how I used to be.
+Since I've adopted minimalism, having blank space in the house is something that I find soothing.
+I seek it out.
+I have a desire to create more white space.
+I can't get enough of it.
+Which is exactly the opposite of how I used to be.

 I am an introvert.
 And even though I knew that then, I didn't know how important silence was to my mental and emotional well-being.

 The more I decluttered, the more I found comfort in the white space, and in the silence.